aybdee/aybdee.github.io/content/programming/evo_part_2.md

 ## Environment and Organism Representation
-The environment is basically a 2-dimensional grid where each cell in the grid can only hold one organism and organisms are represented with the **Organism** struct that stores the colour and cell index for the organism i'm also keeping a map of each organism to it's index, i thought having the Grid work with just indices instead of storing the organisms directly in the grid was better because it allowed for a nicer seperation of concerns and i felt that the Organism struct would only get more and more complex and i didn't want a situation where i'd have to keep changing the grid implementation
+The environment is basically a 2-dimensional grid where each cell in the grid can only hold one organism and organisms are represented with the **Organism** struct that stores the colour and cell index for the organism.
+I'm also keeping a map of each organism to it's index, I thought having the Grid work with just indices instead of storing the organisms directly in the grid was better because it allowed for a nicer seperation of concerns and I felt that the Organism struct would only get more and more complex.
+I didn't want a situation where i'd have to keep changing the grid implementation

 ```rust
 #[derive(Debug)]